microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/02-ModernizingYourDataEstateWithSQLServer2019.md

 SQL Server 2019 meets other challenges faced by data professionals and developers with solutions like SQL Server Machine Learning Services, T-SQL Extensibility, and a series of supportability and engine performance enhancements.

-Microsoft also provides a series of tools to assist with migration to SQL Server 2019 including the Database Migration Assistant (DMA), Database Experimentation Assistant (DEA), Query Tuning Assistant (QTA), and SQL Server Migration Assistant (SSMA).
+Microsoft also provides a set of tools to assist with migration to SQL Server 2019 including the Database Migration Assistant (DMA), Database Experimentation Assistant (DEA), Query Tuning Assistant (QTA), and SQL Server Migration Assistant (SSMA).

 Your instructor will discuss these topics and your next steps to be successful with SQL Server 2019 using using the **Module 2.6 What else, migrations, and next steps section** from the deck <a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/slides/SQL%20Server%202019%20Modern%20Data%20Platform.pptx">SQL Server 2019 Modern Data Platform</a>